Here are answers to some of the most common funding questions we are asked by prospective partners.

-Does Luminate provide multi-year grant funding?
+Do you provide multi-year grant funding?

-Does Luminate provide unrestricted grant funding?
+Do you provide unrestricted grant funding?

 Can we apply for more than one grant at a time?

-We are a non-US organisation.
-How does that affect the grant process?
+We are a non-US organisation; how does that affect the grant process?

-We are fiscally sponsored.
-How does that affect the grant process?
+We are fiscally sponsored; how does that affect the grant process?

 We will need information about both your organisation and your fiscal sponsor.
-Fiscal sponsorship is commonly used for organisations who have not yet acquired charitable status, or individuals or coalitions that have not yet incorporated as an entity.
+Fiscal sponsorship is commonly used for organisations that have not yet acquired charitable status, or individuals or coalitions that have not yet incorporated as an entity.
 The sponsor is typically a well-known public charity that regularly engages in this practice.

 Under this arrangement the sponsor lends its non-profit status to the sponsored entity or project, is legally and financially responsible for the project, and has full discretion and control over the use of the funds.
-Communication between us and the end-recipient will always be done through the fiscal sponsor.
+Communication between the funding’s end-recipient and ourselves will always go through the fiscal sponsor.

-Whom can I contact if I have feedback about the funding process?
+Who can I contact if I have feedback about the funding process?